San Diego Grandparent Rights Lawyers

 Protecting the Bonds of Extended Family with the Law

 "It takes a village to raise a child."
 This well-known truism highlights an important fact-children are provided the best life when they have access to all types of familial support, not just parents.
 If you are a grandparent looking to establish visitation rights with your grandchild, let our grandparent rights attorneys give you the answers and legal assistance you need.

 Law & Mediation Firm of Klueck & Hoppes, APC has decades of collective experience handling family law situations of all kinds, especially regarding the well-being and custody of children.
 We have handled many situations where grandparents sought a legally-validated relationship with their grandchildren.

 When Do Grandparent Rights Apply?

-Normally, when two parents are married (or have sole custody together), they have sole decision-making power over their child's relationships.
-That means grandparents cannot sue for visitation if both parents (including their own child) forbids it.
+Normally, when two parents are married (or have custody), they have decision-making power over their child's relationships with third parties, including grandparents.
+That means grandparents cannot petition for visitation if both parents (including their own child) forbids it.
 However, there are exceptions to this situation.

 - Parents are no longer living together